jamesecowell/nc-news/README.md

 # NC NEWS

+NC-News is a Reddit-like news app, in which you can read articles, leave comments and vote on both articles and comments.

+On the homepage, you are able to see a list of articles, which you can sort by the number of votes on that article, how many comments it has received, and the date it was published.
+You can also choose between topics to see the articles that pertain to that topic.

+Each article also has a comments section, where you can leave your own comment and vote on other comments in the list.

+The app was built using Node.js/React, and uses a back-end API that was built using Express (see below for the link to this API, as will as its repository).

+## Installation

 To install, simply clone the repository using the link above.
 Then, you can `cd` into the `nc-news` folder and use the following scripts to run the project locally:

 ## Available Scripts